 The Emerging Leaders Conference 2015 is a four-day event that features a wide range of events, including a run for dignity project, lectures, panel discussions, trainings, cultural events, a cocktail reception and much more.

-The detailed program of the ELC 2015 will be available soon!
+The detailed program of the ELC 2015 is available here!

 The application process for attending the ELC 2015 is now available!